Tips to Prepare Your Children to Return to School After COVID-19

 The degree of adjustment depends on the child, but Dr. Simons provided eight ways you can help.

-- Get vaccinated: We strongly urge all who are eligible to receive the vaccine to get vaccinated.
 And for children too young to be vaccinated, we recommend continuing to take precautions we know have worked throughout the pandemic – including masking, hand hygiene and physical distancing.
-Click here for more information on vaccines and COVID-19 resources.